badgnockgnockjoke/ps.dev/winevent_trap/readme.md

-Quick PowerShell scripts to fire off emails and store the running tally in a text file.
+Quick PowerShell scripts to fire off emails when certain EventIDs come up, and store the running tally in a text file.

 Use:
 - Save contents in "C:\scripts" and modify *.ps1 with the email addresses to/from